Data Processing Agreement

 - only process Subscriber Personal Data in accordance with this Exhibit and the Agreement (and not otherwise unless alternative processing instructions are agreed between the parties in writing), unless required to do otherwise by EU law or the national law of an EU member state to which FormAssembly is subject.
 In which event, FormAssembly shall inform Subscriber of the legal requirement before processing Subscriber Personal Data other than in accordance with Subscriber’s instructions, unless that applicable law prohibits FormAssembly from doing so.
 If FormAssembly believes that any instruction received by it from Subscriber is likely to infringe the Data Protection Laws it shall promptly notify Subscriber and shall be entitled to cease to provide the relevant Services until the parties have agreed appropriate amended instructions such that the relevant Services are not infringing;

 - implement, maintain, and comply with the minimum security requirements set out in Schedule 3.
 Subscriber agrees that FormAssembly may from time to time, upon reasonable prior written notice, change the minimum security requirements set out in Schedule 3, provided that any such changes do not materially reduce the level of security and protection for Subscriber Personal Data required pursuant to clause 1.4.7;

 - not publish, disclose, or divulge Subscriber Personal Data to a third party unless Subscriber has given its prior written consent;

-- ensure that only those FormAssembly personnel who may be required by FormAssembly to assist FormAssembly in meeting its obligations under this Agreement will have access to Subscriber Personal Data, that such FormAssembly personnel, prior to such access, meet and remain in compliance with the requirements.
-Privacy and Confidentiality of Information of the Agreement, and take reasonable steps to ensure the reliability of such FormAssembly personnel;
+- ensure that only those FormAssembly personnel who may be required by FormAssembly to assist FormAssembly in meeting its obligations under this Agreement will have access to Subscriber Personal Data, that such FormAssembly personnel, prior to such access, meet and remain in compliance with the requirements detailed in the Privacy and Confidentiality of Information section of the Agreement, and take reasonable steps to ensure the reliability of such FormAssembly personnel;

 - at Subscriber’s cost and taking into account the nature of the processing, provide reasonable cooperation to Subscriber to allow Subscriber (or an Affiliate of Subscriber to comply with its obligations as a Data Controller; and